JacksonBates/fcc-scraper/README.md

 ## Requirements

-Git, Nodejs and NPM should be installed prior to installing the scraper tool.
+Nodejs and NPM should be installed prior to installing the scraper tool.
+If you want to download the scraper from GitHub via the command line, you'll also need Git installed - otherwise you can manually download from the GitHub page.

 ## Installation